Introduction

 Layered Blanket Basket

 Place a basket near the sofa and fill it with folded blankets.
-It lostylishyled and practical at the same time.
+It is stylish and practical at the same time.

 Fabric Table Runners